spack/spack/lib/spack/docs/packaging_guide.rst

 ----------------------------

 This section describes how packages need to be named, and where they live in Spack's directory structure.
-In general, :ref:`spack-create` and :ref:`spack-edit` handle creating package files for you, so you can skip most of the details here.
+In general, :ref:`cmd-spack-create` and :ref:`cmd-spack-edit` handle creating package files for you, so you can skip most of the details here.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^